React Props and React State — A Complete Guide (2026)

 React's strength lies in how it manages data flow inside applications.
 Whether you're building reusable UI components or large-scale React applications, understanding props and state is essential.
 These two core concepts define how data is passed, updated, and rendered throughout the React component lifecycle.

-Since 2022, React has evolved significantly with React 18 concurrent features, improved React hooks, enhanced Context API, and React Server Components.
-This comprehensive React tutorial explains what props and state are, how they differ, and the React best practices every frontend developer should follow in 2025.
+Since 2022, React has evolved significantly.
+React 19 went stable on December 5, 20241, and React 19.2 followed in October 20252 — bringing Actions, the new use API, native document metadata, and full React Server Components support, on top of the concurrent rendering introduced in React 18.
+This comprehensive React tutorial explains what props and state are, how they differ, and the React best practices every frontend developer should follow in 2026.

 What Are Props and State?